hyrious/telegraph/README.md

 If there's no `_layouts/default.html`, it will fallback to a built-in one which looks like [Telegraph](https://telegra.ph).

+### Live Editing

+The built-in server started by `tg` is a simplified centralized live editor.
+**Live** means that 2 or more people can edit the same file at the same time.

+For more details on how it works, see [Live Editing](./docs/live-editing.md).

 ## License

 MIT @ [hyrious](https://github.com/hyrious)